-Net investment income and net realized gains (losses) represents the net change in stockholders' equity before net unrealized appreciation or depreciation on investments.
-For the year ended December 31, 2013, net investment income and net realized losses was approximately \$17 million, or \$0.53 per share.
+Net investment income and net realized gains (losses) represents the stockholder's equity before net unrealized appreciation or depreciation on investments.
+For the year ended December 31, 2014, net investment income and net realized losses (including realized losses on extinguishment of debt) were approximately \$9 million, or \$0.26 per basic share.
 Net investment income represents the income earned on our investments less operating and interest expense before net realized gains or losses and unrealized appreciation or depreciation on investments.
-For the year ended December 31, 2013, net investment income was approximately \$29 million, or \$0.90 per share.
+For the year ended December 31, 2014, GAAP-basis net investment income was approximately \$20 million, or \$0.59 per basic share, while tax-basis distributable income was approximately \$27 million or \$0.78 per share.

-Generally, we seek to fund our dividends from net investment income.
-For the year ended December 31, 2013, total distributions were \$35 million, or \$1.06 per share.
+For the year ended December 31, 2014, total distributions were approximately \$35 million, or \$1.00 per share.
+See Note 8.
+"Distributable Taxable Income" for more information regarding our taxable income and related distributions.

-Net Unrealized Appreciation (Depreciation) on Investments
+Net Unrealized (Depreciation) Appreciation on Investments